idoven/frontend-challenge/README.md

 1.- login in to the api with the provided credentials

-2.- Access the API, and implement the following methods
+2.- Access the API, and implement the following methods,

+- Authentication
+- *get user reports*.
+- logoff

+Credential will be shared with candidates.

 This challenge already includes an API response.
 It is not required or expected for you to make any changes to this interaction.